VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Experimental

 These results demonstrate that the proposed approach not only maintains stable cross-domain detection performance across diverse weather and imaging conditions, but also effectively mitigates omission-dominated performance degradation under severe domain shifts.
 This behavior aligns closely with our preceding analysis and further confirms that introducing cross-domain stable visual priors and jointly modeling representation learning and query alignment is critical for improving single-domain generalized object detection.

-\textbf{Comparison with data augmentation methods.} As shown in Table~\ref{tab:aug}, we select several recent and representative domain augmentation methods, including ABA~\cite{cheng2023adversarial}, MAD~\cite{xu2023multi}, OA-DG~\cite{lee2024object}, PhysAug~\cite{xu2025physaug}, SRA~\cite{xiao2025sample}, and NP~\cite{fan2023towards}, and apply them to the Co-DETR for a systematic comparison with our approach.
-These methods typically introduce random perturbations in the image or feature space to synthesize training samples with diverse styles, thereby exposing the model to a broader range of potential domain variations during training and enhancing its generalization capability to unseen target domains.
+\textbf{Comparison with data augmentation methods.} As shown in Table~\ref{tab:aug}, we select several recent representative domain augmentation methods, including ABA~\cite{cheng2023adversarial}, MAD~\cite{xu2023multi}, OA-DG~\cite{lee2024object}, PhysAug~\cite{xu2025physaug}, SRA~\cite{xiao2025sample}, and NP~\cite{fan2023towards}, and apply them to Co-DETR for comparison with our approach.
+These methods typically introduce perturbations in the image or feature space to synthesize training samples with diverse styles, thereby exposing the model to broader potential domain variations during training and enhancing its generalization capability to unseen target domains.

-The above results reveal two key observations.
-First, although various data augmentation strategies improve the cross-domain performance of Co-DETR to some extent, their overall gains remain substantially inferior to those achieved by VFM$^{4}$SDG.
-In terms of average mAP, the strongest augmentation method, NP, raises performance from 44.2\% to 47.0\%, whereas VFM$^{4}$SDG further increases it to 50.8\%, maintaining a clear margin of 3.8\% over NP.